 How to wind up our Natural Clock

 Most pills are accompanied by numerous side effects, some potentially more harmful than the problem we used the medicine for.
 Patience pays off, and indeed for long-lasting results on human health it cannot be more true.
-Attitude and awareness count in.
-Knowing what to do in the moment and that the positive mindset has a considerable power over our health sets us for action.
+Attitude and awareness count.
+Knowing what to do in the moment and that the positive mindset has a considerable power over our health set us for action.

 I was curious if others could switch their attitudes and modes of healing from the quick fix to such accessible alternative solutions.
 Focused purely on the symptoms, most pills are not the cure, but a temporary relief.
 Time chimes differently for each of us, and the problem can resurface at any time.

-I know from studying pharmacology, that the scientific placebo effect can be as potent as the medicine.
+I know from studying pharmacology, that the scientifically recognised placebo effect can be as potent as the medicine used to cure.
 Belief is a powerful tool that the human mind was blessed with.
-We better use it to our benefit.
-Many psychologists were puzzled by this phenomena since we do not have a proper method to measure the mechanism of beliefs.
+And we can use it for our benefit.
+Psychologists are puzzled by this phenomena since we do not have a proper method to measure the mechanism of beliefs.

 Tick-tock, tic-tac, tic-toc, … experience ticking

 A documentary on Netflix, titled Heal, further opened this theme for me.
 The timing for watching this open-minded, case-driven, alternative approaches supporting production was ripe.
 About in the middle of the streaming, someone I know wrote me out of the blue about her husband’s diagnosis with cancer.
-In such situation one needs more than hope.
+In such a dire situation one needs more than hope.
 Belief in recovery is at least as essential next to all the necessary and tested medical therapy.
-I hope that this poem inspires not only life or death situations, but your everyday mindset.
+I hope that this poem inspires not only life or death situations, but your everyday mindset as it shifted mine.